cfengine/documentation/manuals/enterprise-reporting/multi-site-queries.markdown

 The [Enterprise API](manuals-enterprise-api-checking-status.html) returns the available replica set to redirect the query.
-**TODO: make sure to update API reference accordingly**

 * sqlite3 export

 A part of reporting engine that converts the result-set into a sqlite3 db file for transfer to the aggregator.
-**TODO: if official part of REST API, document there; otherwise, skip as implementation detail**

 ### Installation